sikhlana/laravel-singleton/README.md

 composer require sikhlana/laravel-singleton
 ```

-If your Laravel version is lower than 5.5 you need to install the service provider:
+If you need to install the service provider manually:

 ```php
 // config/app.php